topherCantrell/computerarcheology/content/Arcade/Phoenix/Journal.md

 # Questions to answer in the dig
   - Why the padding before certain routines to land them on nice addresses?
+  - How does the call-stack work when RAM banks are changed

+## 6/3/2023

+## 6/2/2023

+I did a little decoding of the first part of the ROM.
+It contains general purpose functions like 2-bit adds/subtracts and 6-digit BCD math for the scores.
+There is a 6-digit BCD subtract, but it is never called.
+A score never goes down.

+I commented the "wait for VBLANK and handle coins" code.
+Too funny: the code only counts up to 9 coins.
+Any coins that are put in after that are not counted.
+There are two digits on the screen for coins, but the code doesn't handle two digits.

+## 6/1/2023

+I got the web site graphics working.
+You can switch between the two color pallettes with the click of a button.

+I looked at the Mame video driver.
+The cocktail screen flip is tied to the RAM bank selected.
+If the coctail switch is set, then switching to the second back automatically flips the screen.
+That's a sure tell that the banks are for different players.
+But now I wonder how the stack works with bank flips.

+Two byte values are referenced by pointers to the second (LSB).
+The code subtracts one to get to the MSB.

 ## 5/27/2023